 How Many Moss Balls in a 20 Gallon Tank?

-If you plan on adding moss balls to a 20 gallon tank, then you will need at least 13 to 21 moss balls to fill out your aquarium.
+If you plan on adding some moss balls to a 20 gallon tank, then you should add at least 13 to 21 moss balls to fill out your aquarium.
 A rectangular 20 gallon tank usually measures 24” L x 12” W x 15” H, and their base has a total area of 288 square inches.
 In order to cover 1/4 of your tank’s substrate with moss balls, you will need to get at least thirteen 2.5 inch moss balls to cover that area.

 Large Moss Balls